kpuentec/NetworkTrafficAnalyzer/README.md

 Run:

-* Navigate to the root directory, cd NetwrokTrafficAnalyzer
+* Navigate to the root directory, cd NetworkTrafficAnalyzer

 * Upload your .pcapng file in the root folder